dnslink-std/dnslink-website/index.md

 Given this dnslink:
 ```
-> dig +short TXT _dnslink.juan.benet.ai
+> dig +short TXT _dnslink.libp2p.io
-dnslink=/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm
+dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU
 ```

 ipfs uses DNSLink to resolve it natively:
 ```
-> ipfs ls /ipns/juan.benet.ai
+> ipfs ls /ipns/libp2p.io
-QmZWKQvxBxS2Jgwu9zp2GZ24YVmotxjCocxUYYHWvbfrHf -     about/
+QmeotoX2bE7fVgMvUS9ZXL2RMoZQHiuQVZZR1Hts3JVmUT 265   _previous-versions
-QmaqLReYSzBFGs9USasbbn8tDUUoeLL2gBxH8zCF1xTqfC -     blog/
+QmP5JpytsFEQ5Y8oQ875kPrdA1dAtyXAH6U8eKbTUbptNd -     bundles/
-QmVNijwU3fvnin2wapzm4FR3thWw4TEtktsmGYjYY6o97e -     categories/
+QmcRUrMyFePBNnvoqZB5Uk7y6aoWGoUW6EB8JWUxztKTma -     categories/
-Qmcw8pJvc5jg3XJy3PDXWrqWUiKhtyb7ZhrmBLY2gingMr -     contact/
-QmXiDa3352SyZ6Uhwcsm9ixpmHafhTZKGYAdvndQ4iBw84 -     css/
+QmeVM9YZStiFcjjQYpzJ1KWJsaFGcRWaeMAymSfLydu9mh -     css/
-QmRZJinnF3873kLJo1d8duZPm3gw1vkyiEQLmJPDfCMKQs -     fonts/
+QmRJjyE1Bi64AD7MSpt4xKHaiWXq7WGAne8KTzn7UyYeWq -     fonts/
+Qma6Eg1JMAPjBg827ywDG1nx4TBwxYWxQxeb1CXUkDnrHk -     img/
+QmdB9xXJHNXnaiikCXVpomHriNGXwvSUqdkC1krtFq4WWW -     implementations/
-QmUjC5zZaCe6g51X4cyCpC9anDiChg4nYFJkB3eDbneHGo 5036  index.html
+QmXCq4KMZC4mdxovpnrHU9K92LVBLSExLEsrvwTGNEswnv 62880 index.html
-QmSTjkNwkxPvz4P5P4inywSwJjefhpLKozpiR4ogvE826g 20358 index.xml
+QmQNjTorGWRTqEwctqmdBfuBBRTj8vQD3iGjNNCu7vA5i9 3138  index.xml
-QmfQh8N2F6efgbDNptzHr9YpXA9agFYS3aGmwnTmjnnjut -     js/
+QmPsosZeKZTUcBkcucPtPnk3fF4ia4vBdJ6str9CRr6VTQ -     js/
-QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn -     less/
-QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn -     lib/
-Qmf7TZkJyWYvzfHu3h2xCt5mDQdNHCG9Z1XppnRPr1EuGf -     presskit/
-QmPq7oAcPbybYyTzMXcUvmqeud8cP18k82rPncfATB7gzv -     projects/
+QmYBUY8Y8uXEAPJSvMTdpfGoL8bujNo4RKoxkCnnKXoTD9 -     media/
-QmbSmmVkh8Ak7BuYFbTsdwNodPF7MrK7y1vcX3sWAko4wU 4715  sitemap.xml
+QmUZ23DEtL3aUFaLgCEQv5yEDigGP2ajioXPVZZ6S7DYVa 561   sitemap.xml
-QmSBCwMH7bUgfHY2PPk68mCnAE887MG9wimYa1j8mAu6BJ -     tags/
+QmRgig5gnP8XJ16PWJW8qdjvayY7kQHaJTPfYWPSe2BAyN -     tags/
-QmQejpio5Rj1chbTjN6hbT4ceRzYNpX2uYQFMUWxLwQSSA -     talks/
 ```

 You can find out more at the [IPFS DNSLink documentation](https://docs.ipfs.io/guides/concepts/dnslink/).

 ### Example: IPFS Gateway

 You can also just check it out on the web.
 The IPFS gateway resolves DNSLink automatically too.
-Check it out at https://ipfs.io/ipns/juan.benet.ai
+Check it out at https://ipfs.io/ipns/libp2p.io

 **How does that work?** The gateway takes the part after `/ipns/`, if it is a DNS domain name, it checks for a DNSLink at either the domain name, or `_dnslink.` prefixed version.
-In this case it finds our DNSLink at `_dnslink.juan.benet.ai` and resolves that.
+In this case it finds our DNSLink at `_dnslink.libp2p.io` and resolves that.

-**But what about [http://juan.benet.ai](http://juan.benet.ai)?** Yes, http://juan.benet.ai also works, that uses a combination of DNSLink, a `CNAME` record in `juan.benet.ai`, and the ipfs gateway.
+**But what about [http://libp2p.io](http://libp2p.io)?** Yes, http://libp2p.io also works, that uses a combination of DNSLink, a `ALIAS` record in `libp2p.io`, and the ipfs gateway.
 Basically:
-1. the browser first checks for `A` records for `juan.benet.ai`. dns finds a `CNAME` to `gateway.ipfs.io`, and those `A` records:
+1. the browser first checks for `A` records for `libp2p.io`. dns finds an `ALIAS` to `gateway-int.ipfs.io`, and those `A` records:
     ```
-    > dig A juan.benet.ai
+    > dig A libp2p.io
-    juan.benet.ai.
-59      IN      CNAME   gateway.ipfs.io.
     gateway.ipfs.io.
 119     IN      A       209.94.90.1
     ```
-2. the browser then connects to `http://209.94.90.1`, using a `HOST: juan.benet.ai` HTTP header.
+2. the browser then connects to `http://209.94.90.1`, using a `HOST: libp2p.io` HTTP header.
-3. the ipfs gateway reads the `HOST: juan.benet.ai` header, and -- recognizing a DNS name -- checks for an associated DNSLink at either `juan.benet.ai` or `_dnslink.juan.benet.ai`.
+3. the ipfs gateway reads the `HOST: libp2p.io` header, and -- recognizing a DNS name -- checks for an associated DNSLink at either `libp2p.io` or `_dnslink.libp2p.io`.
     ```
-    > dig +short TXT _dnslink.juan.benet.ai
+    > dig +short TXT _dnslink.libp2p.io
-    "dnslink=/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm"
+    "dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU"
     ```
-4. The gateway finds the link at `_dnslink.juan.benet.ai` leading to `/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm`.
+4. The gateway finds the link at `_dnslink.libp2p.io` leading to `/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU`.
-5. The gateway fetches the IPFS web content at `/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm` and serves it to the browser.
+5. The gateway fetches the IPFS web content at `/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU` and serves it to the browser.
-6. The browser renders it happily, preserving the original pretty name of `http://juan.benet.ai`
+6. The browser renders it happily, preserving the original pretty name of `http://libp2p.io`

 **Note:** The lack of `https` here is just my own lack of TLS certificate.
 You can totally use TLS, DNSLink, and the IPFS Gateway to serve secure websites with IPFS to the browser.